Chicken galantina

-Chicken galantina, also known as chicken relleno (Filipino relyenong manok), is a Filipino dish consisting of a steamed or oven-roasted whole chicken stuffed with ground pork (giniling), sausage, cheese, hard-boiled eggs, and various vegetables and spices.
-It originates from the 19th-century Spanish dish galantina de pollo (also known as pollo relleno in modern Latin America), which in turn is derived from the French galantine dishes.
-It is popularly served during Christmas dinner (noche buena) in the Philippines.
-It is typically eaten with white rice or with bread.
+Chicken galantina, also called as chicken relleno or Filipino relyenong manok, is a Filipino dish made from a steamed or oven-roasted whole chicken stuffed with ground pork, sausage, cheese, hard-boiled eggs, vegetables, and spices.
+It comes from the 19th-century Spanish dish galantina de pollo also known as pollo relleno in modern Latin America.
+It traces its roots further to traditional French galantine dishes.
+Families in the Philippines often serve it during Christmas dinner, known as noche buena.
+People typically enjoy it with white rice or bread.

 Description

-Chicken galantina is prepared by first deboning the chicken and seasoning or marinating it with salt, pepper, calamansi (or lemon) juice, patis (fish sauce), and soy sauce.
-It is then filled with a mixture of ground pork (giniling), hard-boiled eggs, sausages (like chorizo de Bilbao, chorizo de Macao, or Vienna sausage), and various other ingredients, including, but not limited to: ham, bacon, minced red bell peppers, minced carrots, crushed pineapples, onion, pickle relish, raisins, mushrooms, garlic, paprika, butter, freshly ground black pepper, cheese, flour or soaked white bread, and beaten eggs, among others.
-The chicken is then sewn up and wrapped in cheesecloth or aluminum foil (depending on whether it is steamed or oven-roasted, respectively).
-If steamed, it is then refrigerated and flattened slightly before being sliced into rolls and served.
-If oven-roasted, it is just allowed to cool slightly for several minutes before slicing and serving.
+Chicken galantina is prepared by deboning the chicken and seasoning it with salt, pepper, calamansi or lemon juice, fish sauce, and soy sauce.
+The chicken is filled with a mixture of ground pork, hard-boiled eggs, sausages such as chorizo de Bilbao, chorizo de Macao, or Vienna sausage, and other ingredients.
+These may include ham, bacon, minced red bell peppers, minced carrots, crushed pineapples, onion, pickle relish, raisins, mushrooms, garlic, paprika, butter, black pepper, cheese, flour or soaked white bread, and beaten eggs.
+The chicken is sewn up and wrapped in cheesecloth or aluminum foil depending on whether it will be steamed or oven-roasted.
+Steamed galantina is refrigerated and flattened slightly before being sliced into rolls and served.
+Oven-roasted galantina is cooled for a few minutes before slicing and serving.